bertofurth/Seagate-Central-Debian/README.md

 Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec=15s" line in /lib/systemd/system/webmin.service to say "TimeoutSec=30s" instead so that the service has more time to start.
+Use the "nano" or "vi" editors to accomplish this.

 I would also suggest disabling ssl mode for the web server if you are running the Seagate Central on a trusted/home network.
 This can be done by editing